 If you’re in the midst of a separation, I encourage you to reach out, whether to friends, family, or a therapist.
 Your feelings matter, and support is available.
 Take it one day at a time, and allow yourself the grace and compassion to heal.

-If you find your feelings overwhelmingly impacting your daily life, consider seeking professional help.
+If you find your feelings are overwhelmingly impacting your daily life, therapy can be a lifeline.
 A therapist can provide coping strategies tailored to your unique situation, help you process your emotions, and guide you through the healing journey.
-If you’re interested in individual therapy, we are available for in-person sessions at our Charlotte, NC office or virtually for residents of NC and SC.